ofbennett/ds-and-algos/README.md

 $ cd cpp/build
 $ ccmake ..
 ```
-- Hit C, Hit C, Hit G. This should generate a make file.
+- Hit C, Hit C, Hit G. This should configure and generate a make file.
 ```
 $ make
 ```